Prioritizing Variables for Observational Study Design using the Joint Variable Importance Plot: INTRODUCTION

-We propose selecting high-priority variables for adjustment during the design stage using the joint outcome-treatment variable importance plot (jointVIP).
-The jointVIP represents each variable in two dimensions: one dimension describing treatment model importance as measured by the standardized mean difference (SMD), and one dimension describing outcome model importance, measured by outcome correlation.
-To respect the design principle, we use a pilot sample consisting of external controls.
-In addition, under a set of simple working models, the bias incurred by ignoring each variable can be derived and represented on the plot using bias curves, enhancing opportunities for variable comparisons.
-In the study of glyburide safety, the jointVIP provides clear recommendations for specifying important parameters in a balance-constrained matching procedure.
-Resulting matched samples constructed for multiple outcomes exhibit a high degree of treatment-outcome balance in important variables and permit intuitive randomization inference and sensitivity analysis procedures.
+{The joint importance of covariate-treatment and covariate-outcome relationships is a general principle in observational causal inference, not specific to a particular framework or set of identification assumptions.
+For example, outcome regression approaches typically do not make assumptions about the treatment-covariate relationship, but these relationships influence treatment effect estimation (see Section \ref{subsec:bias_curves}).
+Similarly, matching and weighting approaches are typically motivated by models of the treatment variable in covariates, but similarity of outcomes within matched pairs or across weighted groups affects residual bias \citep{sales2018rebar, ben2021balancing}.
+Another reason outcome-covariate relationships matter is their influence on sensitivity to unmeasured bias.
+In both matching and weighting, increasing homogeneity of the outcomes via better control for prognostic covariates increases robustness to worst-case confounding as measured by design sensitivity \citep{rosenbaum2005heterogeneity, huang2023design}.
+Unfortunately design sensitivity is understudied in observational study design, and diagnostic tools to improve it are badly needed.}

-The paper is structured as follows.
-Section \ref{data} introduces the study population of pregnant individuals with GDM.
-Section \ref{construction} proposes the underlying framework and construction of the jointVIP.
-Section \ref{application} describes our design choices based on jointVIPs to form matched pairs.
-Section \ref{inference} uses randomization inference to assess the causal impact of glyburide on adverse perinatal outcomes.
-Section \ref{discussion} discusses implications of our study results for GDM treatment and broader potential uses of the jointVIP idea.
+{To meet these needs} we propose selecting high-priority variables for adjustment using the joint treatment-outcome variable importance plot (jointVIP).
+JointVIP represents each variable in two dimensions: one describing treatment model importance as measured by the SMD, and one describing outcome-model importance, measured by outcome correlation among controls from {a} pilot sample (chosen disjointly from the analysis sample to ensure the integrity of the analysis).
+In addition, under a set of simple working models, the bias incurred by ignoring each variable can be derived separately and represented on the plot using unadjusted bias curves, enhancing opportunities for variable comparisons.
+We show an example comparison between the traditional Love plot and jointVIP with a subset of the baseline variables from the case study (absolute measures shown in Figure \ref{fig:love_compare} and signed measures shown in Supplemental Appendix A.1).